 CO2 Fuel Combustion/CO2 Emissions

-Cameroon set an NDC commitment of a 32% reduction in GHG emissions by 2035 compared to a reference scenario.
+Cameroon set an NDC commitment of a 32% reduction in GHG emissions (without LULUCF) by 2035 compared to a reference scenario.
 Agriculture represents more than half of global emissions.

-CO2 emissions from energy combustion are stable since 2014 at around 5.9 MtCO2, after 8%/year growth between 2006 and 2014.
-Transport is responsible for half of these emissions (51%), followed by industry (25%) and the energy sector (14%).
-These emissions are in line with the other countries of the Sub-Saharan Africa region (outside South Africa): 0.2 tCO2/inhabitant in 2018.
+CO2 emissions from energy combustion are stable since 2014 at around 6 MtCO2, after 8%/year growth between 2006 and 2014.
+Transport is responsible for half of these emissions (49%), followed by industry (2%) and the energy sector (14%).
+Per capita emissions are in line with most other Sub-Saharan Africa countries (outside South Africa): 0.2 tCO2/inhabitant in 2019.

 Secured payment by